Tanem: Industries

 Tanem and the areas along the Vassfjellet mountain has been a large source of naturally occurring sand and gravel and during the last 30 years has seen the establishment of several large gravel pits.
 This is because Tanem has been below sea level during various ice ages, and large amounts of glacifluvial residue were piled up here.
 Other industries in the vicinity of Tanem include logging and a water-powered electrical plant.

 History

-The village of Tanem dates back to before the Viking era.
+The village of Tanem dates back to before the Viking Age.
 The hill today known as Tanemsåsen was fortified in ancient times, the remnants of this still exist and have been excavated.
-This hill gave its name to the municipality Klæbu in which Tanem lies, the name Klæbu being derived from the old Klæppabu, which means "the place where people live under the hill with a fort on it".
+This hill gave its name to the old Klæbu Municipality in which Tanem was previously located, the name Klæbu being derived from the old Klæppabu, which means "the place where people live under the hill with a fort on it".
 Runestones have been found from this and later ages in the whole area, and one of these is the Tanem Runestone, which is listed as N KJ89 U in the Rundata catalog.